social-technologies/blockchain/README.md

 As a decentralized project, we welcome all contributions that help us reach our mission faster, but ask that you follow our values.
 See our [welcome blog](https://blog.social.network/welcome-to-social) for more details.

 To jump right in, visit our [jobs](https://social.network/jobs) page to find a job or bounty that you think you can complete.
-Contributors will earn CHI tokens to participate in the platform governance and help steward the decentralized technical development.
+Contributors will earn ENERGY tokens to participate in the platform governance and help steward the decentralized technical development.

 ## Security